The Image Book

-The Image Book (Le Livre d'image) is a 2018 Swiss avant-garde essay film directed by Jean-Luc Godard.
+The Image Book (Le Livre d'image) is a 2018 Swiss avant-garde essay film written and directed by Jean-Luc Godard.
+It was his final feature film before his death in 2022.

 Initially titled Tentative de bleu and Image et parole, in December 2016 Wild Bunch co-chief Vincent Maraval stated that Godard had been shooting the film for almost two years "in various Arab countries, including Tunisia" and that it is an examination of the modern Arabic world.
 Godard told Séance magazine that he was shooting without actors but the film would have a storyteller.

-It was selected to compete for the Palme d'Or at the 2018 Cannes Film Festival.
+The film had its world premiere at the main competition of the 2018 Cannes Film Festival, where it was awarded an unprecedented "Special Palme d'Or" by the jury as an homage to his career and as an award to the film itself.
 The film was positively received by film critics.
-It was the final film directed by Godard before his death in 2022.

 Synopsis

 In line with the rest of Godard's late-period oeuvre, The Image Book is composed of a series of films, paintings and pieces of music tied together with narration and additional original footage by Godard and Anne-Marie Miéville.
 Similar to his earlier series Histoire(s) du cinéma (and sometimes using some of the exact same film quotes), the film examines the history of cinema and its inability to recognise the atrocities of the 20th and 21st centuries (specifically the Holocaust, ISIS and the Israeli–Palestinian conflict), the responsibilities of the filmmaker and the advances in political discourse with the introduction of consumer-grade digital cameras and iPhones.